ChetanSahu07/backend/readme.md

-now install mongoose express and dotenv then there are two approaches to connect to db one is ifi and second is in db -- Always remember the try catch and async await while connecting to db because db is another continent.
+now install mongoose express and dotenv then there are two approaches to connect to db one is ifi and second is in db -- Always remember the try catch and async await while connecting to db because db is in another continent.
 -- As early as possible , import the dotenv to our file because it make access of every .env file to all other files. traditional method to import dotenv : require('dotenv').config({path:'./env'}) but we will use another method which need change in dev script.